Regulation of nicotine marketing: Movies

 Nicotine use is frequently shown in movies, historically often in return for six-figure (US$) sponsorship deals.
 More money is paid for a star actor to be shown using nicotine.
 Smokers in movies are generally healthier, more successful, and younger than actual smokers.
 Health effects, including coughing and addiction, are shown or mentioned in only a few percent of cases, and are less likely to be mentioned in films targeted at younger viewers.

-The U.S. Cigarette Advertising and Promotion Code incorporated a voluntary ban on paid cigarette product placement circa 1991, and the 1998 Master Settlement Agreement banned the practise in the US, but this does not seem to have had an effect on the appearances of cigarettes in American movies.
+The U.S. Cigarette Advertising and Promotion Code incorporated a voluntary ban on paid cigarette product placement circa 1991, and the 1998 Master Settlement Agreement banned the practice in the US, but this does not seem to have had an effect on the appearances of cigarettes in American movies.
 In 2003, some tobacco companies agreed to request that their brands not be used in film depictions of smoking, after a request from the California Attorney General.
 There have been calls for more restrictive ratings for films that show tobacco, and prefacing films showing tobacco use with mandatory health information ads.
 These have been opposed by members of the tobacco industry.

 The Russian parliament banned non-essential smoking scenes in movies in 2001.
 The Indian government announced a ban on tobacco use and ads in Indian movies and TV in 2005, but backed down after lobbying by the film industry and the Information and Broadcasting Ministry.

 Voluntary self-regulation is typically used as a last resort to deter government regulation.
 Universal Pictures has a "Policy Regarding Tobacco Depictions in Films".
 In films anticipated to be released in the United States with a G, PG or PG-13 rating, smoking incidents (depiction of tobacco smoking, tobacco-related signage or paraphernalia) appear only when there is a substantial reason for doing so.
 In that case, the film is released with a health warning in end credits, DVD packaging, etc.

 Since May 2007, the Motion Picture Association of America may give a film glamorizing smoking or depicting pervasive smoking outside of a historic or other mitigating context a higher rating.